 Golf is different.
 Most people I meet don't have a visualization of what it looks like.
 If they've never swung or held a golf club before, it doesn't come naturally.
 The rules sound complicated and the goal seems difficult.
 I'm supposed to get it in a cup that small in how many tries?!
 For many people, golf will remain this mysterious "other" that is not for them.
 And that likely would have been my story as well, if not for my parents.

 When I was in high school, my parents required me to participate on a high school sports team.
 Being the practical video gamer that I was, I chose the sport with the shortest season and didn't involve locker rooms.
 Golf!
 I went to a smaller religious school that had a fairly competitive golf team for its size.
 It was completely merit-based, which means I finally made junior varsity my senior year.
 (Some of the schools we played against were not so competitive, I would have been varsity on more than one, even in my underclassmen years).

 Something happened after I graduated from high school.
 I got better at golf.
 The lack of pressure definitely helped.
 It was also momentum building.
-As I got better I played more which helped me get better.
+As I got better, I played more, which helped me get better.
 As you read my story of it taking four years to even enjoy golf, you may be wondering why I'm suggesting it now.
 I want you to learn from my mistakes.
 It's never been easier to get into golf for the first time.
 You don't have to take as long as I did to enjoy it.
 Below are the common barriers to golf.
 Here's what I've learned.